rishabsinghh/Air_temp_detection/README.md

 Data Loading->Data Cleaning->Exploratory Data Analysis->Standardization->Model Building->Model Testing->Model Deployment.

 The model used is a simple Linear Regression Model, It's a very simple project just used for understanding of deployment and Linear Regression implementation.
+I have deployed it using Flask and heroku and i have used basic Frontend Template for this.

 Here is the Deployed Link-
 http://air-temp-detection.herokuapp.com/